 In 2004, I left California and returned to my native Montana, where I spent even more years writing (equally brilliant) briefs for the people who sue insurance companies.
 I became involved in local government by serving on the County Planning Board and County Board of Adjustment, the latter of which I remain a member.
 While it is a struggle at times to remain true to my principles in these capacities, I think it is important for libertarians to make the effort.
 Otherwise, local governments will always be comprised of statists.
 I took an oath to uphold the law, which I do.
 Most days, I leave our meetings believing that I have done some small part to ensure that government-assuming we have to have it (this is not an assumption I actually make)-works the way it is supposed to work.

 Recently, I quit my day job to Be A Writer.
 This is something many people aspire to do.
 In some cases, their writing skills are not quite at the stage where they can justify pursuing it as a career but, perhaps with the services of an instructor like Roger Wolfson, they can hone their craft substantially enough to make the leap.
-In the time since, I have been working on a libertarian-themed fantasy novel, which I hope to finish sometime before the end of times.
+In the time since, I have been working on a libertarian-themed fantasy novel, which I hope to finish sometime before the end of time.
 I have also tried to start a website called Liberty Ground Zero.
-Between not really being qualified for such things and embroiled in other endeavors, the website has been “under construction” for some time now.
+Between not really being qualified for such things and being embroiled in other endeavors, the website has been “under construction” for some time now.
 It will likely be completed in about the same time frame as the novel, which is to say sometime before the Rapture.
 In fact, I am thinking about taking advantage of the services of expert web designers such as those from Hooked Marketing so that it might speed up the process.
 In this context, imagine my pleasure and overwhelming giddiness at being accepted as a contributor to the Liberty Papers.
 I look forward to working hard to deserve this opportunity.